 Whilst assessing the controls, recommendations for improvement are provided as appropriate, along with the expected maturity of the control should the recommendation be implemented.
 This allows a projected risk score to be calculated.

-During the assessment, any specific vulnerabilities should be raised within specific vulnerabilities section (see section 8.0 Specific Vulnerabilities).
+During the assessment, any specific vulnerabilities should be raised within specific vulnerabilities section.